alanverresen/django-keys/docs/content/user_guide/introduction.rst

 What is django-keys?
 -------------------------------------------------------------------------------

-**django-keys** is a Python package used for handling Django's settings in a secure and portable way:
+**django-keys** is a Python package used for handling Django's secrets and settings in a secure and portable way:

 * reads secrets from configuration files and environment variables
 * checks settings for common problems and irregularities
 * generate local `.env` files to specify environment variables
-* generate secure SECRET_KEY values on-the-fly for new environments
+* generate secure SECRET_KEY values
+* CLI tools to get started as fast as possible

 -------------------------------------------------------------------------------